SKOURIES (GREECE)

 Advancing Skouries

-By the end of the third quarter of 2025, Phase 2 construction was 73% complete.
+As of December 31, 2025, Phase 2 construction was 78% complete.
 First production of copper-gold concentrate is expected toward the end of the first quarter of 2026, with commercial production expected in mid-2026.

-In Q1 2025, the capital cost estimate for Skouries was revised to $1.06 billion, with an additional $154 million in accelerated operational capital prior to commercial production, announced in a news release dated February 5, 2025.
-The project remains fully funded through equity and project financing.
-The Commercial Loan Facility and the RRF Facility totalling €680.4 million ($798.9 million) are now fully drawn.
+In Q1 2025, the capital cost estimate was revised to $1.06 billion and the project remains fully funded.
+The Commercial Loan Facility and the RRF Facility totalling €680.4 million ($798.9 million) are fully drawn.

-As at September 30, 2025 overall project progress was 73% complete for Phase 2 of construction, and 86% when including the first phase of construction.
+As at December 31, 2025, overall project progress was 90% when including the first phase of construction and 78% complete for phase 2 of construction.

 Filtered Tailings Plant